Austin FX3: Prototype

 The first prototype, the FX had a 1.8-litre sidevalve engine that proved inadequate for the job.
-The second prototype, the FX2 had a 1.8-litre petrol engine, but this was replaced by the third version, the FX3, which had a 2.2-litre ohv petrol engine.
+The second prototype, the FX2 had a 1.8-litre petrol engine, but this was replaced by the third version, the FX3, which had a 2.2-litre ohv petrol engine, based on the Austin A70 engine.
 Fitted with an all-steel body from Carbodies the FX3 was registered as JXN 842, and it and the FX2 (registered as JXN 841) went on test in the summer of 1948.
 It was announced at the Commercial Motor Exhibition in the following November and went into full production in 1949.

 Following on from previous designs of London taxi, the FX3 had a traditional 3-door body, with an open luggage platform rather than a front passenger seat beside the driver.
 The FX3 was fitted with mechanical brakes with rod operation, beam axles on leaf springs and a built-in Jackall hydraulic jacking system.
 Like all London taxis, it has a tight turning circle of 25 ft (7.6m) diameter, as required by the Conditions of Fitness.

 The petrol engine proved too expensive to run and a conversion to a Standard diesel engine was offered by taxi and bus proprietors Birch Brothers of Kentish Town.
 A 3-litre Perkins engine was also offered and these, as well as pressure from Mann & Overton prompted the Austin Motor Company to develop their own diesel engine.
 This appeared in 1956 and quickly became the most popular choice in the FX3.
 The FX3's manual transmission has four forward speeds plus reverse, with synchromesh on all but first gear.
 In 1957-1958 a series of automatic transmission test vehicles were manufactured, of which only two are known to survive.

 Outside London, cab operators in major UK cities like Manchester, Birmingham, Glasgow and Liverpool ran FX3s, either bought new or when they were retired from service in the capital.
 Examples of four-door FX3s were known to run in Manchester, where, in common with every other UK local authority outside London different taxi licensing regulations were enforced.
 Several FX3s were exported to Madrid, Spain and proved successful.
 Attempts to sell them to the United States were a failure.